Does Fluoride Lower IQ Scores?

 • The authors warned that the studies they reviewed “had deficiencies, in some cases rather serious, which limit the conclusions that can be drawn.”
 They cautioned that further research would be needed to rule out other factors affecting test scores, such as nutrition, the quality of schools, and the presence of contaminants such as lead.

-• The studies do not describe the water that American children drink.
-The fluoride in these countries was in some cases more than 5 times higher than the level used for water fluoridation in the United States.
+• The studies did not describe the water that American children drink.
+The fluoride in these countries was in some cases more than 5 times the level used for water fluoridation in the United States.

-• The authors did not consider the possibility of reverse causality — meaning that parents of above-average IQ and financial means, who could create home conditions that favor higher IQ, may have relocated from communities with high fluoride levels before having children.
+• The authors did not consider the possibility of reverse causality.
+In other words, parents of above-average IQ and financial means, who could create home conditions that favor higher IQ, may have relocated from high fluoride areas before having children.
 Likewise, families may have departed areas with fluoride levels that markedly exceed the World Health Organization’s standards to avoid dental and skeletal fluorosis that can occur in those places.
 As a result, the average IQ in those communities could appear to be lower simply because these families were absent, not because of any neurological effects of the fluoride.

-In the past several years, opponents have focused on prenatal exposure to fluoride, with studies from Mexico City and Canada, where fluoride exposure is similar to what is experienced in U.S. and Canadian communities.
+In recent years, opponents have focused on prenatal exposure to fluoride, with studies from Mexico City and Canada, where fluoride exposure is similar to U.S. and Canadian communities.
 These studies reported some differences in the IQ scores of 3 and 4 year olds related to the level of fluoride their mothers were exposed to.
 However, the Canadian study only showed a significant difference for boys — and only on one of the two tests.

 Many issues have been raised about the quality of the studies from Mexico City and Canada and, importantly, the results have not been confirmed by other research teams.

-In 2021, a study from Spain found that mothers’ prenatal fluoride exposure was associated with higher cognitive scores in boys at age 4, while there was no difference in girls.
+In 2021, a study from Spain found that mothers’ prenatal fluoride exposure was associated with higher cognitive scores in boys at age 4, not lower.
+There was no difference in girls’ IQ.
 This contradicts the findings of the 2019 Canadian study.
-A much larger study in Australia followed boys and girls with different lifetime fluoride exposures from birth to age 5.
+A much larger 2022 study in Australia followed boys and girls with different lifetime fluoride exposures from birth to age 5.
 This study assessed the children’s emotional and behavioral development later before they reached age 18.
+Their conclusion?
 Exposure to fluoridated water during the first five years of life was not associated with altered measures of child emotional and behavioral development and executive functioning.

-More than 6,800 studies and research papers have been produced on fluoridation, and the overwhelming evidence shows its safety and benefits as a public health practice.
-Community water fluoridation has been and continues to be thoroughly evaluated to ensure the health of those who benefit from it.
+More than 6,800 studies and research papers have been produced on fluoridation, and the overwhelming evidence shows its safety and benefits.
+Water fluoridation has been and continues to be thoroughly evaluated to ensure the health of those who benefit from it.